IamMultivac/house-default-credit/README.md

 While it's well-known that ensembling several models can enhance performance in competitions, it's crucial to consider practical deployment challenges.
 Issues like model deployment, monitoring, and performance degradation over time are significant concerns that need to be addressed.
 This is why I personally believe that the best model in this work was developed using the "All relevant" approach, which has the lowest number of features (434) among all other models tested and even outperforms a model trained on the full feature set (1,147), resulting in a feature reduction of almost 3x.

+The proposed model achieved a good performance on the private evaluation positioning the model approximately the **122nd** position (Silver medal).

 ##### Evaluation

 Submissions are evaluated based on the [area under the ROC curve](http://en.wikipedia.org/wiki/Receiver_operating_characteristic) between the predicted probability and the observed target.